joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/basics-of-internationalizing-applications.md

 engineering activities like internationalization, localization and culturization and business activities like product management, financial planning, marketing, and legal work.
-Globalization is sometimes abbreviated as _G11n_ (which stands for the letter G, then 11 more letters, and then the letter n). _“Globalization is what businesses do.”_
+Globalization is sometimes abbreviated as _G11n_ (which stands for the letter G, then 11 more letters, and then the letter n). _"Globalization is what businesses do."_

 Internationalization
 An engineering process for generalizing a product so that it can handle multiple